 - Parents can be involved in their child’s school in a wide variety of ways.
 For example, they can volunteer to come to schools and assist teachers in the classrooms by performing the duties mentioned in the Parents Involvement Project (PIP) or be part of a parent teacher committee (PTC).
 For example, they may help with school maintenance or be involved in school decision making.
 In this Guide, though, you will find tools and resources for activities that have the most promise for improving student learning- and more specifically the learning of Arabic literacy in the elementary grades (KG-G3).
 Also note, that some of the contained tips might also work for later grades as well.

 How to use this guide

-This guide provides practical recommendations, strategies and tips for schools, principles and teachers to help them engage parents successfully.
+This guide provides practical recommendations, strategies and tips for schools, principals and teachers to help them engage parents successfully.
 Alongside that, you can find some tools and resources that you can view, download and use with your own students’ parents (you should also feel free to modify them).

 This guide also provides access to case studies from schools in Jordan who have enjoyed success from supporting and engaging parents to support their child’s literacy learning.
 All tools and resources are easily searched and navigated by using a keyword or category including topic and grade level.